Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 READ MORE: Want to spend more time in Quebec City?
 Check out this post to find out more great things to do when you’re there!

-The Museum of Civilization is the number 1 visited museum in Canada and full of history.
+The Museum of Civilization is the number 1 visited museum in Canada and is full of history.
 Explore the history not only of the Quebecois and Canadians from the inception of Quebec City but also the native aboriginal people who called this area home.

 La Citadelle is an active military installation and the secondary official residence of both the Canadian monarch and the Governor-General of Canada.